magomimmo/modern-cljs/doc/tutorial-14.md

 $ lein ring server-headless # in a new terminal from modern-cljs dir
 ```

-Now visit the [shopping.html][3] page, and click the `Calculate`
+Now visit the [localhost:3000/shopping.html][3] page, and click the
-button.
-The `Total` field is updated with the result of the calculation
+`Calculate` button.
+The `Total` field is valued with the result of the
-executed via Ajax on the server-side.
-As you can see, the
+calculation executed via Ajax on the server-side.

-`shopping.html` page showed in the address bar of the browser stays the
+The `shopping.html` page showed in the address bar of the browser stays
-same.
-Only the result of the `Total` field has been updated, even if the
+there.
+Only the value of the `Total` field has been updated, even if
-calculation has been executed by the server.
-That's the beauty of ajax.
+the calculation has been executed by the server.
+That's the beauty of
+ajax.

-As you already know from the [Tutorial 10 - Introducing Ajax][2], by
+As you already know from the [Tutorial 10 - Introducing Ajax - ][2] you
-opening the `Developer Tools` panel of your browser (I'm using Google
+can open the `Developer Tools` panel of your browser (I'm using Google
-Chrome) and by taking a look at the Network tab, after having reloaded
+Chrome) and take a look at the Network tab.
+After having reloaded the
-the [shopping.html][3] page, you should see the network activities.
-Any
+[localhost:3000/shopping.html][3] page, you should see the network
+activities.

-time you click the `Calculate` button a new `_shoreleave` POST method
+Any time you click the `Calculate` button a new `_shoreleave` POST
-request is submitted to the server which responds with the HTTP/1.1 202
+method request is submitted to the server which responds with the
-status code (i.e. Accepted, that means asynchronous).
+HTTP/1.1 202 status code (i.e. Accepted, that means asynchronous).

 ![AjaxNetwork][5]